robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.8.1.md

 ### Known Issues

+#### Item Donations - "Other" Category Missing:
+- **Problem**: "Other" category not appearing in dropdown for custom items
+- **Impact**: Users cannot add custom items not in the database
+- **Note**: Logic exists for handling "Other" items, just missing from dropdown
+- **Priority**: Medium - workaround exists but limits functionality

 #### Edit Item Donation Form:
 1. ✅ ~~**Missing tax savings display**~~ - Fixed, now year-aware (v2.8.8)
 2. ✅ ~~**Scrolling problem**~~ - Fixed with 300px height (v2.8.8)